U.S. critical infrastructure protection: History

 The U.S. CIP is a national program to ensure the security of vulnerable and interconnected infrastructures of the United States.
 In May 1998, President Bill Clinton issued presidential directive PDD-63 on the subject of critical infrastructure protection.
 This recognized certain parts of the national infrastructure as critical to the national and economic security of the United States and the well-being of its citizenry, and required steps to be taken to protect it.

-This was updated on December 17, 2003, by President Bush through Homeland Security Presidential Directive HSPD-7 for Critical Infrastructure Identification, Prioritization, and Protection.
+This was updated on December 17, 2003, by President George W. Bush through Homeland Security Presidential Directive HSPD-7 for Critical Infrastructure Identification, Prioritization, and Protection.
+The updated directive would add in agriculture to the list of critical infrastructure within the country; this would undo the omission of agriculture from the 1998 presidential directive.
 The directive describes the United States as having some critical infrastructure that is "so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety."

 Overview

-The systems and networks that make up the infrastructure of society are often taken for granted, yet a disruption to just one of those systems can have dire consequences across other sectors.

 Take, for example, a computer virus that disrupts the distribution of natural gas across a region.
 This could lead to a consequential reduction in electrical power generation, which in turn leads to the forced shutdown of computerized controls and communications.
 Road traffic, air traffic, and rail transportation might then become affected.
 Emergency services might also be hampered.

 An entire region can become debilitated because some critical elements in the infrastructure become disabled through natural disaster.
 While potentially in contravention of the Geneva Conventions, military forces have also recognized that it can cripple an enemy's ability to resist by attacking key elements of its civilian and military infrastructure.

 The federal government has developed a standardized description of critical infrastructure, in order to facilitate monitoring and preparation for disabling events.
 The government requires private industry in each critical economic sector to: